drugis/addis-core/docs/design/index.md

 #### Working together; curation and discussion ####

+To create large and reliable sets of randomized controlled trials it is important that teams can work together, both to tackle larger numbers of studies and to ensure reliable data entry.

 **F5.1** Projects with multiple participants will be able to set rules for study selection and data extraction to ensure a certain level of quality (F5.2-F5.4).
 In part, this is supported by the ability to view edit histories and changes between versions (F2.*).